 While running trails in Southwest Colorado we encountered many sharp rocks, snow, and roots.
 While rolling over them, we noticed that we could feel sharp rocks when stepping down on the forefoot.
 This sensitivity caused us to adjust our positioning for the next step, ultimately being protective.
-This sensitivity in the forefoot is similar to some sensitive contenders like the Altra Trail MT 1.5.
-However, it doesn't earn a score that's as high in this category because the heel isn't as sensitive like the Altra Trail MT, and you can't feel much.
+This sensitivity in the forefoot is similar to some sensitive contenders.
+However, it doesn't earn a score that's as high in this category because the heel is super cushioned, and you can't feel much.

-The newest rendition of the Speedcross 5 has sparked interest because it's newly designed outsole.
+The outsole is simply awesome.
 Composed of ContraGrip rubber, the lugs and outsole are super sticky, making scrambling up rocks and ridges stable and reliable.
 The long chevron-shaped lugs are designed to take on deep mud and snow, biting in, so you don't slide around.
 The new spacing even sheds mud better than it did before!

 When hiking and running up hills latticed with mud, rocks, and snow, it performed the best of all contenders.
 The chevron triangle lugs point forward on the forefoot and backward on the heel.
 This bi-directional design prevents slipping on the downhill, and won't leave you spinning your wheels on the uphill.

-While it scores similarly to the Inov-8 Terra Ultra G260, they both offer different niche performance.
-The Ultras don't do as remarkably on soft surfaces like snow and mud but offer better versatility on the pavement.
-The Speedcross 5, oppositionally, offers okay performance on the smooth single track but is not suited for the pavement because the ContraGrip rubber lugs wear down quickly.
-The Terra Ultra G260 is a little more durable and offers better performance for cross-over transitions.
-Both have fantastic traction, both, for different reasons.
+This shoe offers okay performance on the smooth single track but is not suited for the pavement because the ContraGrip rubber lugs wear down quickly.
+However, on rocky scree slopes with the odd snowfield, it's right at home.
 Overall, this is our favorite traction option if you're going to be tackling wet, slippery, soft surfaces.
-It's versatile in its use, but not suited for pavement trails or roads.
+It's versatile in its use, but not suited for the pavement.